oleander/Torrents/README.md

 ### The short version

-1. Do a fork of the project.
+1. Create your own fork of the project.
 2. Create and implement a tracker file inside the [tracker directory](https://github.com/oleander/Torrents/tree/master/lib/torrents/trackers).
 3. Add a cached version of the tracker [here](https://github.com/oleander/Torrents/tree/master/spec/data). **Note:** Remember to remove sensitive data from the cache like username and uid.
 4. Add tests for it, [here](https://github.com/oleander/Torrents/blob/master/spec/trackers/the_pirate_bay_spec.rb) is a skeleton from the Pirate Bay test class to use as a start.